Birds of Prey

 If, that is, he wasn’t killed by the fall.

-‘He won’t hold perch for long,’ sent from high above the canopy of The Crater.
-The squirrelhorde buzzes below, throwing a certain crass crinkle into the air, a crinkle the hawks pretend not to notice more for their own sake than for that of the squirrels.
+‘He won’t hold perch for long, you know,’ sent from high above the canopy of The Crater.
+The squirrelhorde buzzes below, throwing a crass crinkle into the air, a crinkle the hawks pretend not to notice more for their own sake than for that of the squirrels.

-‘I’d hardly call this his bidding.
+‘I’d hardly call this doing his bidding.
 Shall we move up along the leg?
 I can’t stand being in the air above those rodents, the smell is too much.
-I might dive and blow the entire operation if I have to keep bathing in it.’
+I might dive and blow the entire operation if I have to keep bathing in it like this.’

 The brothers hawk flap up through the Northern Leg.
-There’s not a terrible lot of activity going on today; a few seagulls flutter here and there, a vulture or two sits on the shore and tries to find meat on a pile of bones that dried out at least a full cycle ago, a lakebreather will occasionally pop up to the surface before disappearing, almost as if it was pulled into the depths by a force to be reckoned with.
+There’s not a terrible lot of activity going on today; a few seagulls flutter here and there, a vulture or two sits on the shore and tries to find meat on a pile of bones that dried out at least a cycle ago, a lakebreather will occasionally pop up to the surface before disappearing, almost as if it was pulled into the depths by a senseless monster.

 ‘King Beuto said to turn back at North Cove, didn’t he?’